Gruntfuggly/calendar/README.md

 3. click the **DOWNLOAD CLIENT CONFIGURATION** button and save the file somewhere.
 4. update the `calendar.google.credentialsFile` setting to point to the saved file.
 5. press F1 and run the command **Calendar: Authorize**
+6. click the **Get Authorization Code** button and follow the instructions in your browser. *Note: Google will warn you that the application is not trusted, but you're the only person who will be accessing your calendar.*
+7. copy the code that google generates.
+8. press F1 and run the command **Calendar: Authorize** again.
+9. click the **Enter Authorization Code** and paste in the code that google gave you.

 ### Outlook calendar authorization